Boot.dev Blog ยป Javascript ยป 19 Simple JavaScript Projects for Beginners [2023 Updated]

 It’ll teach you higher-order functions like map, reduce, and filter.
 Higher-order functions are great to learn because they have really high reusability, so you’ll get to code smarter, not harder.

-Back to the food.
-This basic javascript project tutorial will teach you to update and delete items from a grocery list, which walks you through the process of creating a simple CRUD.
+This basic JavaScript project tutorial will teach you to update and delete items from a grocery list, which walks you through the process of creating a simple CRUD.
 (CRUD just means create, read, update, and delete.)

 Screenshot from the YouTube video tutorial.